Code-Institute-Submissions/KWSNick-meal-planner_MResub/README.md

 a non-relational database.

 The site allows user to curate their own recipes and meal ideas, store and edit them, and also share them with others in a secure manner.
-Recipes can be removed from the creators recipe book and also from the recipe books of those who have had recipes shared with them, but are never truely deleted to ensure that if recipes are shared they are not lost by those who still desire access to them.
+Recipes can be removed from the creators recipe book and also from the recipe books of those who have had recipes shared with them, but are never truly deleted to ensure that if recipes are shared they are not lost by those who still desire access to them.
 Steps are taken to ensure only creators can edit a recipe they own and created.

 Finally the site provides a means of randomly selecting a range of 7 recipes for the user to assign to specific weeks with the intent of providing the user a means